ton-blockchain/tolk-js/README.md

 # WASM wrapper for TON Tolk Language

-**Tolk** is a new language for writing smart contracts in TON.
-Think of Tolk as the "next‑generation FunC".
+**Tolk** is a next-generation language for smart contracts in TON.
-Tolk compiler is literally a fork of FunC compiler, introducing familiar syntax similar to TypeScript, but leaving all low-level optimizations untouched.
+It replaces FunC with modern syntax, strong types, and built-in serialization — while generating even more efficient assembler code.

 **tolk-js** is a WASM wrapper for Tolk compiler.
 [Blueprint](https://github.com/ton-org/blueprint) uses tolk-js to compile `.tolk` files,